baztian/jaydebeapi/README.rst

  JayDeBeApi - bridge from JDBC database drivers to Python DB-API
 =====================================================================

-The JayDeBeApi library allows you to connect from Python code to databases using Java `JDBC
+The JayDeBeApi module allows you to connect from Python code to databases using Java `JDBC
 <http://java.sun.com/products/jdbc/overview.html>`_.
 It provides a
 Python DB-API_ v2.0 to that database.